 - It allows the debtor to get short-term fund at a considerably lower price than that of bank credit.

 A major drawback of a Commercial Paper Funding Program is that there is no guarantee that payment will be fulfilled.
 In other words, there is a possibility of a debtor defaulting to meet the payment obligation especially after the CPFP expires.
-This is regardless of whether or not the debtor recognizes the debt.
-This then makes it complicated for a creditor who has the intention of discounting your payment to a third party.

-Types of Commercial Paper funding Program
+What are the types of Commercial Paper funding Program?

 There are various types of Commercial Paper Funding Program.
 They include the following: